-ACTIVITY FEE - Full-time students will be assessed a \$5 activity fee each quarter.
-The purpose of this fee is to support Student Government, student publications, and student activities.
-No activity fees are assessed for Summer Quarter.
+Full-time students will be assessed a \$5.00 activity fee for each quarter.
+The purpose of this fee is to support Student Government, student publications, and college activities.
+No activity fees are assessed for Summer Quarter or students enrolled part-time.